A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Introduction

 \section{Introduction}

-\blfootnote{* equal contribution} Most of today's research in natural language processing (NLP) is concerned with the processing of around 10 to 20 high-resource languages with a special focus on English, and thus, ignores thousands of languages with billions of speakers~\cite{intro/bender2019rule}.
-The rise of data-hungry deep-learning systems increased the performance of NLP for high resource-languages, but the shortage of large-scale data in less-resourced languages makes the processing of them a challenging problem.
+\blfootnote{* equal contribution} Most of today's research in natural language processing (NLP) is concerned with the processing of 10 to 20 high-resource languages with a special focus on English, and thus, ignores thousands of languages with billions of speakers~\cite{intro/bender2019rule}.
+The rise of data-hungry deep learning systems increased the performance of NLP for high resource-languages, but the shortage of large-scale data in less-resourced languages makes their processing a challenging problem.
 Therefore, \newcite{intro/ruder2019problems} named NLP for low-resource scenarios one of the four biggest open problems in NLP nowadays.

-According to Ethnologue \cite{intro/Ethnologue2019}, more than 310 languages exist with at least one million L1-speakers each.
-Similarly, Wikipedia exists for 300 languages, an indicator for the use of digital infrastructure in these languages.\footnote{\url{https://en.wikipedia.org/wiki/List_of_Wikipedias}} But also for languages with fewer speakers, the availability of NLP tools could help to expand the language usage and could possibly prevent the extinction of endangered languages.
-The treaty on the functioning of the European Union (TFEU) emphasizes to keep and disseminate cultural and linguistic diversity of the Member States (Article 165(1) TFEU).
-Supporting technological developments for low-resource languages can help to increase participation of the speakers' communities in a digital world.
-Also, low-resource settings do not only concern low-resource languages but also other scenarios, such as non-standard domains and tasks, for which only little training data is available.
+The umbrella term low-resource covers a spectrum of scenarios with varying resource conditions.
+It includes work on threatened languages, such as Yongning Na, a Sino-Tibetan language with 40k speakers and only 3k written, unlabeled sentences \cite{emb/adams-etal-2017-cross}.
+Other languages are widely spoken but seldom addressed by NLP research.
+More than 310 languages exist with at least one million L1-speakers each \cite{intro/Ethnologue2019}.
+Similarly, Wikipedia exists for 300 languages.\footnote{\url{https://en.wikipedia.org/wiki/List_of_Wikipedias}} Supporting technological developments for low-resource languages can help to increase participation of the speakers' communities in a digital world.
+Note, however, that tackling low-resource settings is even crucial when dealing with popular NLP languages as low-resource settings do not only concern languages but also non-standard domains and tasks, for which -- even in English -- only little training data is available.
+Thus, the term ``language'' in this paper also includes domain-specific language.